jordanyatckoske/sign-up-form/README.md

 # Sign-Up Form

-This project is a signup form used as a preliminary project for an interview.
+This project is a sign-up form used as a preliminary project for an interview.
 The project makes use of CRA, SCSS styles, React-Router, Helmet, Hooks, and React-Transition-Group.

 In this application, you can register a new user with an awesome service and you will see a confirmation screen with the details on the new user.
 Then by logging into the service, you will be routed to a Home page with a welcome message.